-13 Compared to the problem of misrepresentation of private information, managerial overconfidence is relatively impervious to potential measures that mitigate its consequences (see Stein, 2003, p.
+17 Compared to the problem of misrepresentation of private information, managerial overconfidence is relatively impervious to potential measures that mitigate its consequences (see Stein, 2003, p.
 123).

-14 The survey questions isolate from the possibility that firms employ a particular design scheme for reasons other than for truthful reporting.
+18 For firms that employ a particular scheme for truthful reporting, the survey questions isolate from the possibility that firms employ it for reasons other than for truthful reporting.
 For instance, firms use hurdle rates in excess of the firm's real cost of capital to induce divisional managers to report truthfully (e.g., Antle and Eppen, 1985), but they impose them also, e.g., to account for real-option-like characteristics of investments (Dixit and Pindyck, 1994, p.
 7; Jagannathan et al., 2016 for other motives).
 The survey question requests: "If you use these practices for other reasons and not for truthful reporting, please check 'Not important'."